EvelynPloetz/Deep-LASI/docs/source/installation.rst

       pyversion 'your/path/to/python/python.exe'

-Installing deep learning features on Windows
+Installation of deep learning features on Windows
 ^^^^^^^^^^

 TensorFlow